Charmungo98/Battleships/README.md

 #### Random generation
   - Ships locations are randomly generated for both the player and the cpu.
   - Player cannot see where ships of cpu are located until they are hit.
-  - CPU coordinares are random.
+  - CPU coordinates are random.

 #### Interactive coordinate input with validation to prevent out-of-bound guesses.
   - You cannot enter coordinates that are outside of the scope of the board.
-  - Only intergers can be entered as coordinate answers
+  - Only integers can be entered as coordinate answers
   - The same coordinates cannot be entered twice, the game will provide them with another attempt to provide new coordinates.

 ![wrong-input](https://github.com/Charmungo98/Battleships/assets/138699715/2cd3b56e-911e-4c6f-897a-1e70147a6b59)